Chapter 3 - Things begin as you’d expect…

 For a short while, she even attained some measure of local prestige for the unrivaled selection of textiles she had secured via exclusive import contracts with some of the trade ships which frequently docked at the city’s port, and for her truly remarkable talent at the tailor’s craft.
 Her name was first at hand whenever visiting seamen sought such services and so a fresh stream of customers were regularly directed her way.
 Over the years many wives were overjoyed at being gifted clothing of her making from their returning husbands, and thus her name spread beyond our city’s dreadfully insular gossip.
 At the zenith of her popularity and acclaim, various influential socialites throughout the region were well known to wear her attire, honouring my mother’s craftsmanship in a way that I know brought her a great deal of joyful pride.
 She had began simply humbly seeking some sort of recognition for her talent, and having achieved that so thoroughly, it was obvious that she was immensely proud of her accomplishment, and I was certainly proud that my mother could be counted amongst the few successful female entrepreneurs that our city had fostered.
 Though it must be said that this distinction earned her equal parts begrudging admiration and venomous envy.

 I learned a great deal from my mother.
-I learned how to stubborn pursue an ambition, no matter the vehemence of the opposition you face.
+I learned how to stubbornly pursue an ambition, no matter how formidable the opposition you face is.
 I learned that one person could defeat even massive odds stacked against them with enough planning, determination and fortitude.
 The most important thing I learned from her though, was that if you want something, you have to seize any and all opportunities to make it your own.
 Something she told me once that stuck with me was that anyone can have anything they want in this world, they just have to be willing to sacrifice everything else in order to do so.

 Chapter Two - An apologia.
 The reasons are totally irrelevant; let me tell you the reasons.